GrammarSoft/corp-ui/README.md

 * Check multi-corpus bracketing
 * N-grams should be clickable - this will need query results as tab-separated
 * Multi-word expressions are hard to search for without CQP-speak - maybe have a per-corpus/language list of them
+* When coming from group-by or histogram, freq and ngrams should be disabled, with a message